Unidad-de-Desarrollo-DGSG-IGN/geoprocess-executor/README.md

 - constructor(wpsEndpoint): when you generate a new instance of the class WaterRise, you must to indicate the WPS endpoind that you wish to use.
 - getFields(): retrive an object indicating those geoprocess inputs.
-- async execute(polygon_as_geojson, level): send the input data and the execute message to Geoserver WPS API.
+- async execute(polygonString, level): send the input data and the execute message to Geoserver WPS API.
 Retrieve JSON data with geoprocess result.

 ### class ElevationOfPoint
 Allow to execute Elevation of a single Point geoprocess from Postgres.